Week 19 Invention, Intellectual Property, and Income

 Tasks completed

-Wednesday -Monday of this week I put in a lot of time in the lab working on the project.
+This week I put in a lot of time in the lab working on the project (Wednesday through Monday).
 My first child is graduating from high school this week, so I am trying to complete everything before the ceremony, party, and family come in.

 The tasks I have completed include: